zhipenglu/Vicinal/README.md

 # Vicinal
-detection of ncRNA ends using chimeric reads from RNA-seq data
+Detection of ncRNA ends using chimeric reads from RNA-seq data

 by Zhipeng Lu, UNC at Chapel Hill, NC 27517, USA 2014-01-14